Interpositive: Description

+However, with improvements in resolution and dynamic range for home viewing, scanning the original camera negatives has become preferable.

 Photographers who create photographic art by contact printing, such as Platinum or AZO, need interpositives in order to create large negatives.
 The final artwork has the size of the contact negative produced.
 Interpositives are also the best means of archiving or copying old image libraries.
 Reversal B&W processing can also be achieved from an interpositive by means of various kits and published recipes.